About

 All you need is a roll of foil and a small slope to build a “river” so the children can send kibble, fruit, or toys floating downstream.
 It’s part craft project, part water play, one of our favorite summer activities.

-Link to key affiliate products that work across multiple activities:
+Links to key items that work across multiple activities:

 Choose an activity that matches your space, your child’s age, and the time you have available.

-Indoor activities - Kibble search, kibble drop, and kibble pockets are our favorites.
+Indoor activities for cold or rainy/snowy days- Kibble search, kibble drop, and kibble pockets are our favorites.

 When my children were very little, cleaning the toys was a big hit.

-The foil river and toilet paper jump and hoop jump always made everyone laugh.
+The foil river, toilet paper jump, and hoop jump always made everyone laugh.

 Dog Meets Baby (Blog) is reader-supported.
 When you buy through links on this page, we may earn an affiliate commission at no additional cost to you.